richardbatstone/legal_language_compression/README.md

 I develop a few different models to carry out automatic compression (by deletion) of legal language:

- - a rules based system which compresses legal text through a combination of removing particular syntactic sub-trees and phrase matching a set of patterns;
+ - a rules-based system which compresses legal text through a combination of removing particular syntactic sub-trees and phrase matching a set of patterns;
  - a statistical system using LSTMs; and
  - a statistical system based on Transformers.

-The rules based model is summarised below.
+The rules-based model is summarised below.
 If you are interested in the statistical model setup, go to page 35 of my thesis for full details.
 In brief, the approach is to treat the problem as a sequence-to-sequence task where the input is the uncompressed text and the output is a sequence of 1s and 0s, indicating whether the corresponding word is to be retained or deleted.
 The code for these different systems is also included in this repository but, ultimately, I didn't think any of these systems performed compellingly enough to turn them into production versions.
 Therefore, they are quite rough around the edges.

 ## Data